rgmartin/job-major-clf/README.md

 3. [Third Example](#third-example)
 4. [Fourth Example](#fourth-examplehttpwwwfourthexamplecom)

-This small project showcases the basics of developing an MLOps project with AWS Sagemaker.
+This small code repository showcases the basics of developing an MLOps project.
 With AWS Sagemaker, we have at hand all the tooling required to build an end-to-end pipeline that takes a Machine Learning project from idea to production.

 In this project, we will train a Job title classifier, produce corresponding preprocessing, training and evaluation scripts, and integrate them into a Sagemaker pipeline which outputs a model artifact ready for deployment in a production environment.

 ## Prerequisites